VishalGowthaman/EXPERIMENT--02-Interfacing-a-Digital-output-LED-to-LPC2148-ARM-7-Microcontroller-/README.md

 ![output](2.png)

 ## Result :
-Interfacing a digital output with ARM microcontroller is executed
+Thus we have interfaced a digital output with ARM microcontroller.